Monday, February 10th, 2020 was one of those eagerly anticipated days for me—I was receiving delivery of my brand new car!

 These simplistic scenarios and hypothetical reactions are meant to highlight two key principles for connected car makers:

 Our team has a great deal of experience in this arena as we are constantly deepening our knowledge and capabilities while working with a broad range of automakers.
-If you would like to learn more, sign up for our newsletter to stay up to date with our findings and be some of the first to receive our connected car white paper that will be coming out soon.
+If you would like to learn more, click below to sign up for our newsletter so you can stay up to date with our findings and be some of the first to receive our connected car white paper that will be coming out soon.